 Young Adults

-• The opportunity to express emotions in a safe, consistent and non-verbal environment whatever the changing circumstances
+• provide a safe, consistent and non-verbal environment whatever the circumstances

-• Opportunities to address specific emotional or wellbeing issues during periods of transition to new settings
+• help to address specific emotional or wellbeing issues during periods of transition and change

 A group of students collaborates around a table, discussing and working on a project.